Speaker / Host

-TV presenter Alexander Armstrong is instantly recognisable as a regular host of the popular BBC game show 'Pointless' and is also an acclaimed comedy actor, singer, speaker and event host.
+Alexander Armstrong is instantly recognisable as a regular host of the popular BBC game show 'Pointless'.
+He is also an acclaimed comedy actor, author, singer, speaker and event host. an instant hit with event organisers and audiences alike, Zander is extremely popular on the corporate circuit and in much in demand for awards hosting and after dinner speaking.

 "Even when the constraints of the venue precluded a full rehearsal, Alexander delivered a warm, witty and flawless performance."